TOUR THE TERRACED VINEYARDS OF PORTUGAL’S DOURO RIVER VALLEY

 Douro Valley views

-For hundreds of years, these Douro vineyards were coaxed out of solid flint rock by hand and metal bar.
+For thousands of years, since Roman times, these Douro vineyards were coaxed out of solid flint rock by hand and metal bar.
 Terraced from top to bottom, the soil so flint-rocky that some of the rows go straight up and down the mountains, without worry of runoff or erosion.

 Get On A Boat Tour On The Famous Douro River